Australian Open 2023 final: Elena Rybakina and Aryna Sabalenka face off in Melbourne - NewsBreak

 Aryna Sabalenka has claimed the 2023 Australian Open title with a 4-6, 6-3, 6-3 win over reigning Wimbledon champion Elena Rybakina.
 The 24-year-old Sabalenka captured her first career grand slam with the victory after making the US Open semifinal each of the past two seasons and the Wimbledon semifinals in 2021.

-Australian Open women's final: Aryna Sabalenka battles her way to first Grand Slam victory
+Australian Open 2023: Aryna Sabalenka powers past Elena Rybakina to win first Grand Slam title

-Aryna Sabalenka dropped the first set but came roaring back to win the Australian Open title.
-Here are the key takeaways from an epic final.
+In a match that was all about power and strength, Aryna Sabalenka of Belarus triumphed to win the 2023 Australian Open and take home her first Grand Slam trophy.
+She rallied to beat Kazakhstan's Elena Rybakina 4-6, 6-3, 6-4 in an epic 2-hour, 28-minute battle.
+Sabalenka double-faulted to start the...

+Jabeur jokingly takes credit for Sabalenka Australian Open win: "She practised with me ... well at least I like to think that"

 Tennis-Australian Open 2023: order of play on Sunday